sharifX/random/pid-lifecycle.md

 | Active           | PIDs are registered and indexed in the Digital Specimen repository.   |  |

 ### Happy flow:
 #### New Digital Specimen creation:

 1. Specimen record is ingested.
 2. PID service is called.
-3. If PID string does not exist, the string is created (this is part of the PID "minting" and "registration" process.
+3. If PID string does not exist, the string is created (this is part of the PID "minting" and "registration" process).
-4. Part of this step, also includes assigning a FDO Profile.
-This means FDO Record is created along with the PID.
+4. Digital Specimen creation process also includes assigning a FDO Profile.
+This means that a FDO Record is created along with the PID string.
 6. Based on the workflow, a PID status is assigned.

-### Rollback and failure
+#### Rollback and failure

 1. Specimen record is ingested.
 2. PID service is called.
 3. If there are any errors or external failures, we check the status and delete the PID string.

+#### FDO Record

+To work with the PID during any lifecycle, we will need to register the value with the Handle system.
+This requires a minimal FDO Record.

+FDO Record are metadata inserted into the PID system and it represents a specific digital object using a particular FDO Profile.
+FDO Profiles can applied to multiple FDOs, but an FDO Record provides specific key-value pairs of attributes that show the values associated with those attributes for a particular FDO.

+We need to ensure that the string is not taken to avoid duplication.

 #### Reserved PID

 Reserved status means that the PID is generated but it does not resolve.
-The use case here is a list of pregenerated IDs can be supplied to a workflow.
+The use case here is a list of pregenerated IDs that can be supplied to a workflow.

-minimum FDO Record for **Reserved** PID
+Minimum FDO Record for **Reserved** PID

 1. HS_ADMIN value
 2. pidIssuer
 3. pidStatus
-4. reservingInstitution
+4. reservingInstitution (new element)

+Policy: Can Reserved PIDs be deleted?

+#### Draft PID
+TODO: Minimum FDO Record for **Draft** PID

-Draft and Reserved PIDs are not findable.
+Policy: Can Draft PIDs be deleted?

-Draft PIDs can act as Active except differnet value for pidStatus and they are not findable.
+#### Active

+Minimum FDO Record for **Active** PID

+fdoProfile
+digitalObjectType
+digitalObjectName
+pid
+pidIssuer
+pidIssuerName
+issuedForAgent
+issuedForAgentName
+pidRecordIssueDate
+pidRecordIssueNumber
+structuralType
+pidStatus

+Active PIDs cannot be deleted.

+#### Other statuses

+Based on specific use cases we can also have: Retired, Obsolete, Merged, Split

+Data Flow diagram:

 ```mermaid
 ---